For the New Year’s edition of CorD magazine, we asked our prominent readers the following questions:

-Businesspeople, who make up our Chamber, are by default the most enterprising members of a society.
-I believe that our German-Serbian entrepreneurship will become rather visible and cost-effective as early as next year, not only for our Chamber, but primarily for Serbia
+Businesspeople, who make up our Chamber, are by default the most enterprising members of society.
+I believe that our German-Serbian entrepreneurship will become rather visible and cost-effective as early as next year, not only for our Chamber but primarily for Serbia

 Mutually Beneficial Cooperation

 One of the priorities of the HBA will be to lobby actively for Serbia as an ideal destination to attract new Greek investments, which will be beneficial for both Greece and the Serbian economy

 What we will certainly work on with the most dedication is increasing the number of members of the Hellenic Business Association and strengthening ties between them, as well as further strengthening relations between the Association and state institutions.
 We also insisted on this in the previous period.
 At the same time, we also have the ambitions aimed at achieving better and stronger economic relations between the two countries.

 Our priorities also include greater visibility of the Association’s activities in the media, as well as actively lobbying for Serbia as an ideal destination to attract new Greek investments, which will be beneficial for both Greece and Serbia.
 We also hope to play a more active advisory role in Serbia’s efforts to join the EU, as well as in its efforts to harmonise local legislation with appropriate European Union regulations.

 Cooperation with the business associations of other countries in Serbia was intensified significantly in 2016 compared to the previous period.
 Organising “speed meetings” proved to be a very good form for meeting and establishing cooperation.
 We organised such meetings with the Swiss-Serbian Chamber of Commerce, AmCham, the Slovenian Business Club and the Nordic Business Alliance, while with the Chamber of Italian-Serbian businesspeople and the French-Serbian Chamber of Commerce we organised networking receptions.